Pulumi Stack Architecture

 )

 Configure base routing with pulumi config set aws:region us-east-1.
 Verify provider routing by checking the resource provider attribute in the preview output.
 Test provider aliasing by injecting mock provider instances into pytest fixtures.
-Use LocalStack endpoints to validate multi-region routing logic in isolated containers.

 Stack Configuration & Environment Isolation

-Leverage YAML-based Pulumi.<stack>.yaml overrides for environment-specific parameters.
+Leverage Pulumi.<stack>.yaml overrides for environment-specific parameters.
 Implement typed configuration classes with dataclasses to enforce schema validation.
 Apply stack-level resource naming conventions to guarantee traceability.
 Enable stack-level state locking to prevent concurrent deployment corruption.

 State Management & Cross-Stack Dependencies